frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-setup.md

 ## Introduction and Setup

 Welcome to Stage 1A!
-You'll be learning the basics of CAD throughout this stage.
+You'll be learning and practicing the basics of CAD throughout this stage.

-## Introduction to the Course
 This course is structured a bit differently from what you might be used to, and we hope you enjoy the process.
-  In these exercises, we encourage you to experiment and figure out how a feature "works," You can usually move on once you are able to complete the exercises.
-Do note that the exercises build up on each other, so you are expected to do the content of the previous exercise in futher exercises.
+In these exercises, **you are encouraged to experiment and figure out how a feature "works."** You can usually move on once you are able to complete the exercises.
+Exercises build on each other and always expect you to have done the previous exercises, so **don't skip any.**

+**No matter your experience level, you should start here.** The time 1A takes to complete depends on your experience, because it relies on "figuring things out" to create connections and guide learning.
+It could take 30 minutes to an hour for an expert or multiple hours for complete beginners.
+The details you end up spending more time on are always going to be the stuff you need to learn or work on.

 !!! warning